 An adequate intake of water can help you lose weight and increase your metabolism.
 We are talking about actual water and NOT energy drinks packed with sugar and artificial ingredients.

-Plain water does not contain any calories, and it can speed up your metabolism, allowing you to shed those extra pounds by burning calories as you consume it even though it has zero calories.
+Plain water does not contain any calories, and it can speed up your metabolism, allowing you to shed those extra pounds by burning calories as you consume it since it has zero calories.

-It seems that cold water is most beneficial for the activation of the metabolism, as the body will consume more energy for its homeostasis (temperature has to remain constant).
+It seems that cold water is most beneficial for the activation of the metabolism, as the body will consume more energy for homeostasis (keeping body temperature constant).

 Also, drinking a tall glass of water (8 oz or 16 oz) 30 minutes before your meals can help you eat less because you will feel fuller sooner.